reach-sh/reach-lang/docs/src/frontend/index.md

 Setting this to a positive number forces outgoing requests to occur one at a time, and limits them to occur no more frequently than one request every `ms` milliseconds.
-This is only supported with certain connectors (currently: ALGO), and applies to all Providers created by the Reach JavaScript stdlib.
+This is only supported with certain connectors, and applies to all Providers created by the Reach standard library.

 ---
 @{ref("js", "setCustomHttpEventHandler")}